 Believe it or not, the term ‘corned’ in ‘corned beef’ actually has nothing to do with the yellow vegetable that grows in ears.

 Rather, ‘corned’ refers to large rock salt kernels that were used to cure the beef as a method of preservation.

 Preservation with this type of salt came to be known as ‘corning’ because the large salt kernels were called ‘corns’ of salt.

 The first time we boiled a corned beef brisket and it didn’t turn out pink, we thought we had done something seriously wrong.

-Sodium nitrite, which is used in the modern day curing process, gives corned beef its characteristic tang, as well as preserves the color of the meat as it cures and as it cooks.
+Sodium nitrite is used instead of rock salt in the modern day curing process.
+This sodium nitrate gives corned beef its characteristic flavor, and it also preserves the pink color of the meat as it cures and as it cooks.

 If you’re curious about the science behind corned beef, check out this Facebook Live video from Certified Angus Beef.